nicolalenee/auditorium/README.md

   AlgoRhythm's mission is to help create a bridge of connection between venues and artists of all sorts within the music industry.
 We can even help create connections between artists themselves!
 AlgoRhythm believes that a community-focused approach best serves everyone in planning events that will bring enjoyment to all parties involved.

   ## Installation:
-  npm install, source the db/schema.sql file in mysql, run npm run seed, then run npm run start
+  npm install, source the db/schema.sql file in mysql, run npm run seed, then run npm run start\
+  A live deployment of the application can be found [here](https://algorhythm-app.herokuapp.com/)

   ## Usage:
   You may use the application as an Artist or a Venue.
 Artists can use the app to connect with other artists and venues.
 Venues can use the app to connect with artists or promote events.